kaliop-uk/ezmigrationbundle/Resources/doc/DSL/README.md

 ## Using references in your migration files

-The Yaml definitions support setting references of values of certain attributes, that you can retrieve in the subsequent instructions.
+The Yaml definitions support setting references of values of certain attributes, that you can retrieve in the subsequent migration steps.

+Setting a reference is the same as creating a new variable - you decide its name, and which value it will hold (the value is taken from the entity currently being created / updated).
+Once the reference is set, you can use make use of its value in other steps.

-For example, you could set a reference to a folder's location id and then use that as the parent location when creating articles in that folder.
+For example, you could set a reference to a the location id of a folder that you create and then use that as the parent location for creating articles in that folder.

-See the following example on using references: the first step creates a new content type in the system and sets a reference to its id;
+Here is another example on using references: the first step creates a new content type in the system and sets a reference to its id;
 the second step adds a new policy to the editor role to allow editors to create objects of the new content type under the location with id 2.